hanslhansl/elden-ring-damage-optimizer/README.md

 #### applying weapon filters
 ![weapon filters](images/weapon_filters.png)

-Usually you're not interested in the highest attack rating out of all weapons.
+Maybe you are not interested in the highest attack rating out of all weapons.
 Maybe you already know that you want a *Light Greatsword* build?
 Or maybe even more specific, a *Milady* build?
 Anyhow, these widgets allow you to run the optimization only on the weapons you are interested in.
-Selecting none of the options equals selecting all of them.
+If you select none of the options no filter will be applied.

 The *weapons* field displays the number of currently selected weapons.
 The more specific you are with your filters, the lower this number and the lower the algorithm's execution time.
 #### miscellaneous